Maxul/Kaleidoscope/README.md

 > g = x * 10 + y

 The former is constrained by parameter *k* and *b*.
 Only when they are set, this function can be evaluated successfully.
 However, the latter must know *x* and *y* so as to obtain the value of *g*.
-Just bear in mind, functions are those that store whole process in memory, in which case, we call it a **closure**.
+Just bear in mind, functions are those that store whole procedures (including their environments) in memory, in which case, they are typically referred to as **closures**.

 ### Anything else?
 Nope.
 We hope you **enjoy** it!